EshaanAgg/tele-down/README.md

 7. You are all set!
 You can now use the bot to download files from Telegram at a blazing speed!

+## Quick Run

+You can use the `make run` command directly in the terminal after installation to run both the server and the bot.
+Please be careful that using this command would clear all the local data and the downloaded files from your system.
+If you do not wish to do the same, then you can run the bot and the server in seperate terminals as described in the installation process.

 ## Current Functionality

 Current the bot has the following functionality: